callstack/reassure/README.md

 #### `measureFunction` function

-Allows you to wrap any synchronous function, measure its performance and write results to the output file.
+Allows you to wrap any synchronous function, measure its execution times and write results to the output file.
 You can use optional `options` to customize aspects of the testing.
+Note: the execution count will always be one.

 ```ts
 async function measureFunction(